davefes/ESP32-CAM-Micropython/README.md

 I also found that some cameras need a full poweron_reset to stop `camera probe fails`  See ESP32_CAM_poweron.pdf

 Be aware that GPIO2, GPIO4, GPIO13, GPIO14 and GPIO15 on boards that have a SD card feature, may be 47K pullups on them.
 My comment about GPIO2 is probably incorrect.
 If a pull-down was really required then the board would have one.
 According to `esp32-wroom-32_datasheet_en.pdf` see Strapping pins on page 10, putting an external pull-down should not change ESP32 boot behaviour.
+The 1K is to ensure that the BC547 is off because of a 47K pull-up on pin2.
+HS2_DATA2.

 After a lot of grief using TSOP4136 I changed to TSSP4038, which are for light barrier applications.